Pylons/pyramid/docs/narr/urldispatch.rst

 Route Matching
 --------------

-The main purpose of route configuration is to match (nor not match) the ``PATH_INFO`` present in the WSGI environment provided during a request against a URL path pattern.
+The main purpose of route configuration is to match (or not match) the ``PATH_INFO`` present in the WSGI environment provided during a request against a URL path pattern.